Book Group Guidelines

 Please contact CETL office for more information.

 Contact us at ext.
-7667 or e-mail rachelcox@weber.edu to arrange for lunch vouchers or if you have any question.
+7667 or e-mail rachelcox@weber.edu if you have any questions.

 The Facilitator's Role